dineshdb/authnz/README.md

 ## Getting started

 Run ``make rsa run`` to generate a rsa key and then start the server directly using go.

-Run ``make build rsa start`` to build the binary, generate a rsa key and then start the build binary Run ``make image`` to build the docker image.
+Run ``make build rsa start`` to build the binary, generate a rsa key and then start the build binary.

+Run ``make image`` to build the docker image.

 Run ``make up`` to run the docker image.
 Note that you need to inject the private key to start the service.

 ## API